- UCAS course code

 - Practical write-up of one practical.

 Students will be assessed using a combination of online and in-lab assessments.
-In addition, students will be required to complete a full experimental report for one practical as determined by their academic advisor.
+In addition, students will be required to complete a full experimental report for one practical as determined by their Programme Director and academic tutor.
 Marks will be distributed between the assessments (70%) and the full write-up (20%).
 Attendance at all practical and lecture sessions is compulsory.
 An attendance mark (10%) will be awarded only if attendance and completion of practicals is judged to be ‘satisfactory’.
-Satisfactory attendance is defined as attending at least 5 of the 6 practical sessions and obtaining at least 70% for each pre-lab exercise. : A mark of at least 40% is required to pass this unit.
+Satisfactory attendance is defined as attending at least 5 of the 6 practical sessions and obtaining at least 70% for each pre-lab exercise.
+A mark of at least 40% is required to pass this unit.
 Failure of this unit will result in a resit assessment.